 43 composition.
 These algorithms tend to use one of three primary strategies for taxonomic assignment.

-44 The first method consist of aligning reads to an reference database(Buchfink et al., 2015; Francis et al.,
+44 The first method consist of aligning reads to a reference database that contains assemblies of microbial genomes (Buchfink et al., 2015; Francis et al.,

 45 2013).
-This approach while exaustive is computationally expensive.
+This approach, while exhaustive, is computationally expensive.
 The second type of method focuses

 46 on marker genes, genes common to different phylogenetic groups, which reduces the computational cost

 47 (Segata et al., 2012; Liu et al., 2011).
-The decrease in computational cost comes at a price at infor-
+The disadvantage of using only marker genes is that infor-

 48 mation required to discriminate closely related genomes may not be present in the marker genes.
 The